 Keeping your bra healthy is all about balancing the care for the fabric with the removal of skin debris, oils and sweat.

-The more often you wash your bra, though, the higher the stress you place on the fabric.
+But the more often you wash your bra, the higher the stress you place on the fabric.
 The cups tend to lose their shape and the straps lose their elasticity.
 So, here’s how to wash your bras so they last as long as possible:

 “With gentle care, quality bras can last for years,” Dr. Vij says.
 “But washing too frequently — or not frequently enough — can destroy your bra or mar your skin.”